Ted-Rose/team_challenge/README_branch.md

 # Done list
 Simple log - place cursor over the change you are interested in to get information about contributor and commits time (works in VS Code if GitLens extenson is used)
+5. End point /players returns all data from Players table
+4. Create end point /players
+3. Create table players
-2. DONE: End point /team returns all data from Teams table
+2. End point /teams returns all data from Teams table
-1. DONE: Create end point /team
+1. Create end point /teams